 *end of opinion*

 So, that’s a soulchip.
-Technology can be fun, useful, interesting, educational and thought provoking – and its up to the likes of myself and other teachers and trainers to keep it relevant too.
+Technology can be fun, useful, interesting, educational and thought provoking – and its up to the likes of teachers and trainers such as myself to keep it relevant too.